 Gold pre-requisites for React

-- Linux command line - How to work with bash commands, creating folders, running scripts, deleting files, navigating around filesystem.
+- Linux command line – How to work with bash commands, creating folders, running scripts, deleting files, and navigating around the filesystem.

 - Git – How to deploy your projects to remote websites like GitHub using git from your command line.